kristy-fournier/kristy-fournier.github.io/TradingCardGameRules.md

 The total score for this set is 5\
 Even if both private cards are matching suits, you get only 1 point for a matching public card\
 *Note that a perfect card with these 2 private cards is impossible because both have the same suit*

+---
+Private: 9♥,8♠\
+Public: 9♠,8♥,9♣,8♣,8♦

+1. Match of both, 3 points
+2. Match of both, 3 points
+3. Match of number, 2 points
+4. Match of number, 2 points
+5. Match of number, 2 points

+The total score for this set is 12\
+*This is a perfect hand, and perfect score, and is extremly unlikely to happen*